Internet in Kazakhstan: Root certificate man-in-the middle attack

 In 2015, the government of Kazakhstan created a "national security certificate" which would have allowed a man-in-the-middle attack on HTTPS traffic from Internet users in Kazakhstan.
 Such an attack would involve requiring all Internet users to install a root certificate controlled by the Kazakh government into all their devices, allowing it to intercept, decrypt, and re-encrypt any traffic passing through systems it controlled.
 However, ISPs and banks opposed the change and the certificate was not deployed at the time.

 In July 2019, the Kazakh government moved forward with their original plans and required ISPs to force their users to install a root certificate issued by the government.

 Terminology

 People in Kazakhstan use the term "Kaznet" to refer to Internet space originating from and related to Kazakhstan.
 Similarly, they use the terms "Uznet", "Kirnet"/"Kegnet", and "Runet" are used to refer to Uzbek, Kyrgyz, and Russian internet spaces, respectively.

+Modern cybersecurity landscape

+In early 2025, Kazakhstan experienced a significant rise in cyberattacks, with the number of information security incidents recorded doubling compared to the same period in 2024.
+Between January and May 2025, approximately 30,000 cyberattacks were reported, up from 15,000 the previous year.
+The most notable increase was in botnet-related activities, which surged from 1,700 incidents in the first quarter of 2024 to 17,600 in 2025.
+These attacks included spam mailings, password cracking, and remote system intrusions.
+Phishing attempts also saw a notable rise, increasing by 37.2% to 2,000 cases.
+Meanwhile, other types of cyber threats such as computer viruses, worms, and Trojans declined by 17.9%, with 7,900 incidents reported.
+Distributed denial-of-service (DDoS) attacks dropped to 23 incidents, compared to 30 in the previous year.
+Despite these challenges, Kazakhstan's IT sector continued to grow, with the value of services in computer programming and related fields reaching 1.5 trillion tenge ($2.9 billion) in 2024, marking a 36.3% increase from 2023.
+Almaty and Astana accounted for the bulk of the sector's activity, with 90.2% of IT services provided in these two cities.